fatihkaya13/getir-case-study/README.md

 In addition, the application is containerized with docker and being deployed to AWS ECS.
 The url is below, it handles POST request.

+Note: Instance is removed from EC2 on 19.01.2022 due to AWS costs

 - http://api-ecsalb-c48q2s6quzm5-769499631.us-east-2.elb.amazonaws.com/records

 This was an optional learning journey for me while working on the following tutorial.